slowernews/wisdom-tldr/README.md

 Adventure Comes from Percieved Risk, Not Peril develop a tolerance for risk so that you can build up to the scarier activities later.

+> *'Out of suffering have emerged the strongest souls; the most massive characters are seared with scars.' -- Kahlil Gibran*

+I sort of became comfortable with being uncomfortable to the point where now…if I start getting comfortable, I feel like I’m not learning anything and that I might be in a bubble.
 -->